sklivvz/z80/README.md

 * Undocumented opcodes (`CB`, `DDCB`, `FDCB`, `ED`)
 * Input and Output Group (`IN`, `OUT`, ...)

-The following opcodes are not done

-* Undocumented opcodes (`DD`, `FD`)
-* Undocumented effects (`BIT`, Memory Block Instructions, I/O Block Instructions, 16 Bit I/O ports, Block Instructions, Bit Additions, DAA Instruction)

 ### Other features

-Progress: **2/4 (50%)**

 These other features are supported

 * Address and Data bus
 * R register counts machine cycles (approximately)

-Other features that need implementation

 * Interrupts
 * Other pins

 ## The future

-After these are done it should be "easy" to add:
+The following opcodes are not done

+* Undocumented opcodes (`DD`, `FD`)
+* Undocumented effects (`BIT`, Memory Block Instructions, I/O Block Instructions, 16 Bit I/O ports, Block Instructions, Bit Additions, DAA Instruction)

+These new features are highly desirable

 * An assembler frontend thus having a full z80 assembler
 * A disassembler based on the current CPU emulator code